 If facing a drug charge, your intent ultimately determines the severity of a penalty if convicted.
 Simple possession of marijuana charge may result in a misdemeanor charge with a smaller fine, while the same possession charge of a harder drug, such as heroin, will have you facing a felony charge with potential jail time and a larger fine.

 Drug charges are serious and require a tougher defense than alcohol offenses.
 When you need a drug crime lawyer, come to Williams Stone Carpenter Buczek, PC.
-We have office locations conveniently located in Stafford, Fredericksburg or Manassas.
-We've defended members of the military against drug charges, and we can defend you.
-Contact our office today 540-657-0111.
+We have office locations conveniently located in Stafford & Manassas.
+We’ve defended members of the military against drug charges, and we can defend you.